bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 1. Allocate domain names instead of [IP]:[Port]
 2. Unified handling of https
    1. The certificate is applied for using Certbot, and the official website states that port 80 needs to be open.
 I was misled for a long time and used self-signed certificates for a long time.
 For details, please refer to [Applying SSL Certificate with CertBot without Port 80](https://www.cnblogs.com/ellisonzhang/p/14298492.html).
    2. Automatic renewal: mainly use the [SDK](https://next.api.aliyun.com/api-tools/sdk/Alidns?version=2015-01-09) to add/modify a TXT record in DNS resolution.
 Aliyun's API documentation is available [here](https://help.aliyun.com/document_detail/29745.html).
-It took about two or three hours to develop, and the code is available [here](https://gist.github.com/bowencool/d0bce4bfb853c7ec1b1a4964e9371381)."
+It took about two or three hours to develop, and the code is available [here](https://gist.github.com/bowencool/d0bce4bfb853c7ec1b1a4964e9371381).
+      1. I recently saw the docker version of auto-requesting certificates, haven't used it yet: https://github.com/certd/certd

 ### Tailscale